 Admission to the MBA program is based on a variety of factors including undergraduate grade point average, overall score on the Graduate Management Admission Test (GMAT) and its parts (Verbal, Quantitative, and Analytical Writing), previous work in other graduate programs, and business experience.
-The average student admitted to the program recently has a cumulative undergraduate grade point average (UGPA) of 3.2 (out of 4.0) and an overall GMAT score of approximately 520.
+Students recently admitted to the MBA program have had, on the average, a cumulative undergraduate grade point average (UGPA) of 3.2 (A= 4.0) and an overall GMAT score of approximately 520.

 The admission process involves two stages: an administrative review, and review by the Admissions and Retention Committee.
-Students are admitted or denied admission after either stage of the process.
+Students may be admitted or denied admission after either stage of the process.
 The initial administrative review considers only admission score and GMAT scores as outlined below.
 Students who meet the following criteria are admitted after the administrative review stage and are not further reviewed by the faculty committee.
 To gain administrative admission, students must have:

-1. an admission score of at least 950, where admission score equals 200 times the fouryear cumulative undergraduate grade point average (A=4.0) plus the GMAT score; and

-2. a GMAT score of at least 400 with raw scores of at least 20 on both the verbal and quantitative portions of the test and an analytical writing score of at least 4.0.
+- 1. an admission score of at least 950, where admission score equals 200 times the fouryear cumulative undergraduate grade point average (A=4.0) plus the GMAT score; and - 2. a GMAT score of at least 400 with raw scores of at least 20 on both the verbal and quantitative portions of the test and an analytical writing score of at least 4.0.